Book a Call

 Customizability

-More customizability means you can create a bespoke shopping experience for your audience and that can help you stand out from the competition.
-For example a fashion retailer might want a homepage with big images and videos of their products.
+More customizability means you can create a bespoke shopping experience for your audience, and that can help you stand out from the competition.
+For example, a fashion retailer might want a homepage with big images and videos of their products.
 A tech store might want product specs and comparison tables.
-An eCommerce stack with more customizability gives you the ability to create these different shopping experiences.
+An eCommerce stack with more customizability allows you to create these different shopping experiences.

-But more customizability often requires more technical expertise and resources.
-For example an open source platform like WooCommerce or Magento requires web development skills to customize the code and create custom templates.
-Shopify is more user friendly with pre-built themes and a simpler interface for customization but doesn’t give you the same level of control.
+However, more customisability often requires more technical expertise and resources.
+For example, an open-source platform like WooCommerce or Magento requires web development skills to customize the code and create custom templates.
+Shopify is more user-friendly, with pre-built themes and a simpler interface for customization, but it doesn’t give you the same level of control.

 Choosing the right business functions to build your ecommerce tech stack